“Do you know why I came to the Forest Service office on Thursday instead of Friday?”

 I nodded, accepting his offer.
 What a deal we made with each other!

-“Do you mind if I take a few minutes to get cleaned up, pack a few things in a bag for work tomorrow, and whatever else I can think of?”
-Whatever I might need, I could think about that in the shower.
+“Do you mind if I take a few minutes to get cleaned up, pack some stuff in a bag for work tomorrow, and whatever else I can think of?”
+Whatever I might need.
+I could think about that in the shower.

 “Whatever you need, you go ahead and do it.”